 Southwest Airlines’ unique combination of low fares, friendly customer service and reliability has made it one of the most successful – and respected – airlines in the world.

 Headquartered in Texas and given its fanatical focus on customer experience, it isn’t surprising that Southwest has always been very focused on its Hispanic customers.
-It has spent heavily over the years on Spanish-language advertising and launched a Spanish language micro-website in 2004.
-Unsatisfied with the results of this translated micro-site, Southwest knew there had to be a better way…
+It has spent heavily over the years on Spanish-language advertising and launched a Spanish language microsite in 2004.
+Unsatisfied with the results of this translated microsite, Southwest knew there had to be a better way.

-When Southwest acquired AirTran in 2011, it discovered that AirTran had been operating a successful Spanish-language website since 2008.
+When Southwest acquired AirTran, it discovered that AirTran had been operating a successful Spanish-language website since 2008.
 Capitalizing on the chance to learn how AirTran had been successful, executives at Southwest took a closer look.

-Southwest’s investigation into what AirTran had done to successfully engage Hispanic air travelers online led them to MotionPoint – the firm that operated AirTran’s Spanish website.
+Southwest’s investigation into what AirTran had done to successfully engage Hispanic air travelers online led them to MotionPoint – the company that operated AirTran’s Spanish website.
 The data MotionPoint shared on how the Hispanic market reacts in the online channel made sense.
-Southwest concluded that MotionPoint’s service would likewise increase engagement of Hispanics online for Southwest.com.
+Southwest concluded that MotionPoint would likewise increase engagement of Hispanics online for Southwest.com.